BrandonXu6106/obsidianpublish/content/posts/software/play.md

 Obviously, this is an exaggeration of the argument I'm hoping to make -- we clearly don't live in this caricature of a post-instrumental society.
 However, we _do_ live in is a society that is malleable to change.

-Language is one of the only logically [decentralized](decentralization.md) aspects of humanity.
-It is also one that has considerable effects on [how we think](new-words.md) about ourselves and the world.
+Language is one of the only logically [decentralized](../../thoughts/decentralization.md) aspects of humanity.
+It is also one that has considerable effects on [how we think](../readnotes/new-words.md) about ourselves and the world.

 We started off this journey by asserting that our current accepted definition of play was inadequate.
-In its place, we offer a [[plurality]] of alternatives:
+In its place, we offer a [[../../thoughts/plurality.md]] of alternatives:

 - Play is an _intrinsically_ motivated activity.
 - Play is labour which is non-instrumental.